Official VoyageursThe ambassadors of the Festival

 THE Turenne FAMILY,

-Julie Turenne (born Maynard) was raised in a francophone family in Ste.
-Anne.
-She is proud to now be a part of a Métis family.
-Julie graduated from École Pointe-des-Chênes in 1996.
-She received her diploma from the Technical and Professional program at Université de Saint-Boniface (formerly known as Collège Saint-Boniface) in 1998.
-After university, Julie worked at different jobs such as the Women’s Enterprise Center, Ron Duhamel’s constituency office and Great-West Life.
-She’s been a partner and a managing director at Aikens family wilderness lodge located north of Bissett, MB since 2005.
-Julie manages a team of about 30 employees with Pit.
-She manages marketing, flights, purchases, planning and necessary logistics for Aikens, her employees and all clients.
-Julie has been participating at Festival du Voyageur since her teens and is proud to say that Festival is an important part of her family’s life.
-In her spare time, Julie enjoys theatre, reading and travelling.
+Julie Turenne (born Maynard) grew up in a francophone family in Ste-Anne.
+She is proud to be a member of a Métis family.
+Julie graduated from Pointe-des-Chênes School in 1996.
+She graduated from St. Boniface University's Technical and Vocational School (formerly Collège Saint-Boniface) in 1998.
+After university, Julie worked at a few different jobs, including the Women's Enterprise Centre, Ron Duhamel's constituency office and Great West Life.
+Since 2005, she has been a partner and general manager in the family fishing outfitter at Aikens Lake north of Bissett, MB.
+With Pit, Julie manages a team of approximately 30 employees.
+She manages marketing, flights, purchasing, scheduling and all the necessary logistics for Aikens, its employees and all the clients.
+Julie also sits on the board of directors of the St. Boniface Francophone Chamber of Commerce (CCFSB) as secretary.
+Since her teenage years, Julie has been involved with the Festival du Voyageur and is proud to say that the Festival is an important part of her children's and family's lives.
+In her spare time, Julie enjoys theatre, reading and traveling.

 Proudly Métis, Gab-Riel stands for Gabriel Dumont and Louis Riel.
 One could say that Gab-Riel comes from a family that has always followed Manitoban history.
 His nickname “Pit” comes from his childhood name “Pitou” that his parents gave him.
 Born in St. Boniface, he grew up in Old St. Vital and went to Collège Louis Riel (1995 Grad).
 He graduated in 2000 from the University of Manitoba with a Bachelor’s degree in business.
 He worked at Great-West Life for a few years before taking over his family’s wilderness lodge (Aikens Lake) with his wife Julie.
 As a managing director since 2005 at Aikens Lake, this fisherman and hunter manages the lodge’s commercial transactions and sales with a strong sense of environmental stewardship.
+Gab-Riel has served on numerous boards of directors and currently sits on the TIAM Board of Directors (a Manitoba tourism industry association).
+He is also the President of CDEM (Conseil développement économique des municipalités bilingues du Manitoba).
 He has won the Festival du Voyageur skills contest in the past.
 He is a big fan of the Jets and the Bombers, and you can still find him skating a few times a week playing or coaching hockey.

-Annika is a 16-year-old Métis born in Ste.
-Anne in 2004.
-She is in grade 10 at Centre scolaire Léo-Rémillard.
-She loves going to Aiken’s lake and being surrounded by nature.
-She plays on the varsity basketball team at school and sings in the choir.
-She’s been playing piano and guitar for years.
-Annika is a member of the band On S’accorde who’s been performing at Festival du Voyageur for many years.
-She is also a member of the leadership group JMCA.
-Annika enjoys reading Stephen King novels, listening to music, fishing, canoeing trips and of course playing guitar.
+Annika is a 19-year-old Métis girl who was born in Sainte-Anne in 2004.
+She is in her first year at the University of Saint-Boniface.
+She loves being at the lake in Aikens and being in nature.
+She was part of the varsity basketball team at Léo-Rémillard and is now one of the coaches of the 8th-grade girls' team at Lacerte School.
+She was a member of the choir in high school and plays the piano and guitar.
+Annika was a member of the band On S'accorde who played at the Festival relays for many years.
+Annika was a member of the JMCA leadership group.
+She enjoys reading novels of various genres, listening to music, fishing, taking canoe trips, and of course playing guitar.

-Martin is a 13-year-old Métis born in Ste.
-Anne in 2006.
-He is in grade 8 at École Lacerte.
-He loves nature and is hooked on fishing just like his father.
-Martin spends his summer improving his fishing skills and taking on new challenges on the lake.
-He looks forward to becoming a fishing guide at Aikens one day!
-Martin plays badminton and volleyball at school and plays hockey for the Seals.
-He enjoys spending time with his friends and playing video games.
-He would like to one day become a hunter just like his father.
+Martin is a 16-year-old Métis boy born in Sainte-Anne in 2006.
+He is in grade 11 at the Centre scolaire Léo-Rémillard.
+He loves nature and is an avid fisherman like his father.
+Martin spends a lot of his summer perfecting his fishing style and taking on new challenges on the lake.
+He looks forward to the day when he can be a fishing guide in Aikens!
+Martin plays badminton at school.
+He plays field hockey for the Seals.
+He likes to hang out with his friends and play video games.
+He likes to go hunting with Dad.

 2020 requests for the official family are now closed